 Kombucha cultures best when you use water that is as free from contaminants as possible.
-A high mineral content is not important for kombucha, unlike other fermented beverages.
+A high mineral content is not particularly important for kombucha, unlike other fermented beverages.
 In fact, it may be harmful to the scoby if the water has too high a mineral content.
 Basic, inexpensive spring water is fine to use, but a water that claims to be "mineral water" or has a high mineral content should be avoided if possible.

-Use filtered water to remove as many additives, chemicals and contaminants as possible.
+We recommend using filtered water to remove as many additives, chemicals, and contaminants as possible.
 If filtering is not possible, at the very least, aerating or boiling the water for 20 minutes may remove the chlorine.
-Letting the water stand for 24 hours will also allow the chlorine to evaporate.
-If your water contains chloramines, it must be filtered.
-Special filters must remove fluoride.
+Letting the water stand for 24 hours will also allow chlorine to evaporate.
+If your water contains chloramines, it must be filtered and removing fluorides also requires special filters.

 Water that is structured, alkalized, or pH-adjusted is not appropriate for making kombucha.

 If you are still uncertain about the best source of water for making kombucha, you can learn more about choosing the right water for culturing here.

 Brewing kombucha requires real tea (camellia sinensis) for both minerals and nitrogen.
 We recommend using organic tea whenever possible, to avoid chemical contaminants.
 The type of tea used to brew kombucha can affect the health of the scoby as well as the taste of your finished brew.

 |Black (Ceylon, English Breakfast, Darjeeling, etc)||Fully oxidized tea leaves; provides all the nutrients for the scoby; makes a bold, fruity-tasting kombucha||Avoid Earl Grey and other black teas containing oils and added flavoring.
 Best choice for activating a scoby and making kombucha regularly.|